 Matching emotion to app category

 Gaming apps perform best with excitement and adrenaline.
 Dating apps need belonging and hope.
 Productivity apps trigger relief or confidence.
 Personal finance apps work with security and empowerment.
 The emotion must align with why users actually want your app, not just what it does.
+For video creative specifically, emotional moments with zoom and text outperforms static intros by 40-60%.

 Testing emotions across segments

 We run emotion tests using the same creative, same messaging, different emotional hooks.
 A user who responded to relief-based messaging in one cohort might respond to curiosity in another.
 Age, gender, and geographic location all shift which emotions perform best.
+Different types of ad hooks can meaningfully shift CTR depending on which emotional response they trigger.

 Why does context matter more than most marketers think?